 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

 The 'Manza Snow Field' near base features a kids sledging course, a tubing course and area for beginners to practice.
 Entry is 1,200 yen for children of elementary school age and over, and 500 yen for infants and accompanying adults.
-Open from 22nd December 2018 until 31st March 2019.
+Open 9:00am until 4:00pm from 21st December 2019 until 31st March 2020.

 Manza Onsen Season & Opening Times